computefoundation/gnu-linux-shell-scripting/README.md

 <br>
 <br>

-**Linux-shell-base** is a resource to remove the incongruences of free and open source software, revive the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Eric_Raymond.E2.80.99s_17_Unix_Rules) and make computing easy (see the [background philosophy](https://github.com/linux-shell-base/linux-shell-base/wiki/Background-philosophy) to learn more).
-Its solutions target multiple application layer paradigms and adhere to one principle: remove an incongruence of free and open source software with respect to the fundamental principles of computing (i.e. the UNIX philosophy).
+Software developemnt and computing in general are difficult because free/libre and open source software (FLOSS) are based on architecture. **Linux-shell-base** is a resource to diminish the architecture of FLOSS with respect to computing by making them indirectly and eventually consistent with the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) (see the [background philosophy](https://github.com/linux-shell-base/linux-shell-base/wiki/Background-philosophy) to learn more).
+This objective is achieved by providing solutions to problems with relation to the UNIX philosophy founded on the following principle: have only one possible solution regardless of all possible implementations.

-Its objective is achieved by allowing free and open source software to be more communicable and with solutions that adhere to the following rules:
+To achieve its objective, all solutions in *Linux-shell-base* must respect the principle of reusability.
+They therefore adhere to the following rules:

 * Use a standard approach
 * Provide documentation
 * Do not contain errors
 * Do not contain deprecated or old-styled code
-* Be independent of other solutions
 * Include a source if exists
+* Do not depend on another solution

-* Conform to a standard [guideline][wiki]
+All solutions additionally conform to a standard [guideline][wiki].

 # Paradigms